 Dec 7, 2010

-This further developed into a Banking Blockade which the Bank of America, VISA, MasterCard and Western Union also joined.
-WikiLeaks claim this destroyed 95% of their revenue and they had to resort to cash reserves.
+This further developed into a Banking Blockade that the Bank of America, VISA, MasterCard and Western Union also joined.
+WikiLeaks claim this destroyed 95% of their revenue, and they had to resort to cash reserves.

 WikiLeaks accepts Bitcoin